asama-w/stock-analysis/README.md

 |2017|0.0703125 seconds|0.3046875 seconds|
 |2018|0.078125 seconds|0.328125 seconds|

-The Refactored VBA Script is able to run faster as it does not need to go through nested loops, repeating the same action of running through each row over and over again for each ticker, which has save the processing time.
+The Refactored VBA Script is able to run faster as it does not need to go through nested loops, repeating the same action each time it moves to the next ticker, which has saved the processing time.
 The difference may not seems significant here in this project as it differs in millisecond, since the dataset contains information of only 12 stocks.
 However, this refactor code will benefit Steve in the future when he wants to run an analysis over a large dataset of all stocks in the market.

 ## 4.)
 Summary
 ### 4.1) Advantages or Disadvantages of Refactoring Code (In Gerneral)
 **Advantages:
-+ Run faster, good for large dataset
++ Run faster, good for large dataset.
-+ The code is organized, not cluster, easier to read
++ The code is organized, not cluster, easier to read.
-+ Easier to debug when the error occurs as it is organized **Disadvantages:
++ Easier to debug when the error occurs as it is organized.
+**Disadvantages:
-+ Require understanding and knowledge of the functionality of the code and commands in order to group the code effectively
++ Require understanding and knowledge of the functionality of the code and commands in order to group the code effectively.

 ### 4.2) Advantages or Disadvantages of refactoring the Original VBA Script
 **Advantages:
-+ The analysis runs faster than the original code
++ The analysis runs faster than the original code.
++ Using the array to store the volume, starting and ending price.
+If the data size changed, the code still works as the array can adapt to the size, store the value and print out the data in the array.
-+ The code can be used to analyze a larger dataset that contains more stocks, with some editing on the array index **Disadvantages:
++ The code can be used to analyze a larger dataset that contains more stocks, with some editing on the array index.
+**Disadvantages:
 + The code only works for the data in which the same stock name are grouped together.
-It needs another refactor to fit the data that are not alphabetically sorted togeter.
+It needs another refactor to fit the disorder data that are not yet sorted.
++ The code does not work if the input year is neither 2017 or 2018.